Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Introduction

 The paper is organized as follows.
-In Section~\ref{secex} we give the general definition of topological fermion systems and explain in simple examples how such systems can be constructed.
+In Section~\ref{secex} we give the general definition of topological fermion systems and explain in various examples how such systems can be constructed.
 In Section~\ref{secstruct} we introduce the basic structures inherent to topological fermion systems, starting from the most general singular situation and then specializing in several steps until we end up in the smooth setting.
 In Section~\ref{sectopspin} we define so-called topological spinor bundles on a topological manifold and work out the connection to the structures on a usual spin manifold.
-In Section~\ref{sectangential} we address the question of whether a causal fermion system determines a distinguished Clifford structure.
-In Section~\ref{secdiscrete} we present methods for getting topological information on fermion systems for which the underlying space (or space-time) does not even have the structure of a topological manifold.
+In Section~\ref{secaddex} it is explained how almost complex and complex structures as well as K\"ahler structures can be encoded in topological fermion systems.
+In Section~\ref{sectangential} we address the question of whether a topological fermion system determines a distinguished Clifford structure.
+In Section~\ref{secdiscrete} we present methods for getting topological information on topological fermion systems for which the underlying space (or space-time) does not even have the structure of a topological manifold.
 In Section~\ref{secexamples} we illustrate our constructions by the examples of the Euclidean plane and two-dimensional Minkowski space.
 Section~\ref{secsing} is devoted to examples for spinors on singular spaces: In Section~\ref{secconformal} we consider singularities of the curvature tensor which can be removed by a conformal transformation.
 In this case, a rescaling of the spinorial wave functions makes it possible to eliminate the singularity.
 Section~\ref{secgenuine} treats curvature singularities which cannot be removed by a conformal transformation.
 In Section~\ref{secschwarzschild} we describe the curvature singularity of the Schwarzschild black hole.
 Finally, in Section~\ref{seclattice} we illustrate the topology of singular spaces in the example of a two-dimensional lattice.